-An Asian Studies MA student’s academic program may concentrate on Inter-Asian studies, or on one of the regions of Asia as represented by the area centers in SPAS—China, Japan, Korea, Okinawa, the Philippines, South Asia, or Southeast Asia.
+An Asian Studies MA student’s academic program may concentrate on Inter-Asian studies, or on one of the following regions within Asia: China, Japan, Korea, the Philippines, South Asia, or Southeast Asia.
 Regarding the latter two, a student may concentrate on a particular country within those regions if sufficient courses are available.
-The director of each area center or a designated faculty member serves as the graduate student advisor for his or her respective area.
+The director of each area center or a designated faculty member serves as the graduate student adviser for his or her respective area.